-El Capitan gained renewed interest with the free solo climb of Alex Honnold in June of 2017.
+El Capitan gained interest with the free solo climb of Alex Honnold in June of 2017, and the Academy Award winning documentary film, Free Solo.
 He became the first person to climb El Capitan without ropes, and completely unaided.
 The climb took three hours and 56 minutes.

 A drive through Yosemite Valley generally entails looking up to see the sites.
 Glacier Point, at an elevation of more than 7,200 feet, gives you the grand view over the entire valley, as well as many other sites beyond, and provides a whole new perspective.
 This is one of the most incredible views in Yosemite National Park and is an absolute must-see sight.

 The drive from Yosemite Village to Glacier Point takes about an hour, but you'll also find hikes and other lookouts in the area worth exploring.

 Four Mile Trail hike runs from Glacier Point down 3,200 feet to Yosemite Valley, coming out near Sentinel Rock.
 Despite the name, the trail is almost five miles.
 It's also a steep grade and in relatively poor condition.

 Not far from Glacier Point, Washburn Point is an equally spectacular lookout with incredible views over Vernal Fall.

 Another classic sight in Yosemite National Park is Bridalveil Fall, on the south side of Yosemite Valley.
 This is an easy waterfall to reach on foot, with a short trail that will take you right to the base.